-The required security must be in the form of a letter of credit from a U.S. commercial bank or the U.S. branch of a foreign bank, in either case having (i) assets on its most recent balance sheet of at least \$10 billion and (ii) a credit rating of at least A2/A. More detail on the security requirements is included in the Form PPAs.
+The required security must be in the form of a letter of credit from a U.S. commercial bank or the U.S. branch of a foreign bank, in either case having (i) assets on its most recent balance sheet of at least \$10 billion and (ii) a credit rating of at least A3/A-.
+More detail on the security requirements is included in the Form PPAs.

-2.2.2.12 Unreasonable Balance Sheet Impacts
+2.2.2.15 Unreasonable Balance Sheet Impacts

-A Distribution Company may decline to pursue a proposal if the proposal's terms and conditions would result in a contract obligation that places an unreasonable burden on the Distribution Company's balance sheet.
-However, Distribution Companies are required to take all reasonable actions to structure their contract pricing or administration for the products purchased to mitigate impacts on the balance sheet or income statement of the Distribution Company or its parent company, subject to approval of the DPU.
+A Distribution Company may decline to pursue a contract if the contract's terms and conditions would result in a contract obligation that places an unreasonable burden on the Distribution Company's balance sheet after consultation with DOER.
+However, Distribution Companies shall take all reasonable actions to structure contracts, pricing or administration of the products purchased to prevent or mitigate impacts on the balance sheet or income statement of the Distribution Company or its parent company, subject to approval of the DPU.
 Mitigation of these measures must not increase costs to ratepayers.
 Each Distribution Company retains the right to make such a determination based upon the evaluation of particular proposals.

-2.2.2.13 Facilitate Financing of Offshore Wind Energy Generation
+2.2.2.16 Facilitate Financing of Offshore Wind Energy Generation

 Proposals that seek to qualify for consideration under Section 83C must demonstrate that the proposal advances the goal of Section 83C for the selection of cost-effective Long-Term Contracts that facilitate the financing of Offshore Wind Energy Generation resources.
-The bidder should specify how Long-Term Contracts resulting from this RFP process would either permit it to finance a project proposed in response to this RFP that would otherwise not be financeable, or assist it in obtaining financing of its project.
+The bidder should specify how Long-Term Contracts resulting from this RFP process would either permit it to finance a project proposed in response to this RFP that would otherwise not be financeable or assist it in obtaining financing for its project.